 You can substitute Bitter Truth’s Aromatic and Creole bitters in this version.
 They have a softness that blends well with the lighter, fruitier nature of the brandy.
 There is a sweetness there, too, so there’s a delicate balance that you’ll have to find for whatever cognac you select.

 As I’ve said before, absinthe is far and away superior to the usual substitutes like Herbsaint or Pernod.
 As we used to say in college, “if you got it, flaunt it.”
 If not, Herbsaint makes a very respectable Sazerac.

-So here’s the bottom line: four times out of five, I’m preferring the “old” cognac version to the “modern” rye-based Sazerac.
+So here’s the bottom line: at least half the time, I’m preferring the “old” cognac version, or even an aged genever version, to the “modern” rye-based Sazerac.
 And I’m interested to know this: do you prefer the rye version?
 The cognac version?
 Some other version?
 And why?